thomasflores84/DragonsOfTarkirMobileSpoiler/_posts/423-1-18-Display-of-Dominance.markdown

 flavor: ""
 ---

-Choose one â€”
-&bull; Destroy target blue or black noncreature permanent.
 &bull; Permanents you control can't be the targets of blue or black spells your opponents control this turn.